Sometimes it takes a crisis to focus on what’s really important.

 Now it’s clear that HR needs to be involved in the day-to-day business decisions of the organization—even if it doesn’t seem like an HR matter.
 Most business decisions impact employees downstream.
 When HR is at the table, we can raise any potential employee implications [of business decisions] and get ahead of them.
 For example, if leaders suggest a return to the office—but don’t think about the employees who can’t or who aren’t comfortable returning—that’s an issue.
 If we don’t change the policy, we’ll lose some of our very best employees and incur costs of recruiters, training new employees, and more.

-Did this year change how your CEO and other business leaders worked with HR?
+Did COVID change how your CEO and other business leaders worked with HR?

-Sarah: This year has reinforced a very strong connection between HR, our CEO, and business leaders.
+Sarah: It reinforced a very strong connection between HR, our CEO, and business leaders.
 Initially, like everyone else, we were reacting to what was in front of us—in fire-fighting mode—and business leaders looked to HR for direction.
-However, since that time, leaders are looking to HR as partners in problem solving, as a sounding board, and for counsel and advice.
+However, since that time, leaders are looking to HR as partners in problem-solving, as a sounding board, and for counsel and advice.
 We’re now able to slow down a little to think ahead, plan and discuss the future.

 Additionally, the pandemic has brought our business leaders and employees closer together than ever.